vjs01/sg_azure01/Azure_Sandbox.md

     <img src="images/ps_search.png">
 3. Click "Start lab" to enable the sandbox
      <img src="images/ps_lab1.png">
-4. The sandbox environment will start loading.
+4. The sandbox environment will start loading. </br>
-    NOTE: The sandbox environment provisioning will take a few minutes.
-Please be patient.
-Typically takes about 5 minutes.
+    <b>NOTE:</b> The sandbox environment provisioning will take a few minutes.
+Typical waiting time is about 5 minutes.
     <img src="images/ps_lab2.png">
-    once successfully provisioned, the lab will provide you with a temporary login for working with Azure.
+    On successful provisioning, the lab will provide you with a sandbox environment & temporary login for working with Azure.
     <img src="images/ps_lab3.png">
     Note the time remaining at the top right hand corner of the page.

 ## Login to Azure
-1. In Chrome or Edge browser, open Azure Portal
+1. In Chrome or Edge browser, open Azure Portal </br>
-    Recommedation: Use incognito or private browsing mode for best experience. https://portal.azure.com
+    <b> Recommedation:</b> Use incognito or private browsing mode for best experience. </br>
+    https://portal.azure.com
-2. In the Azure login page, provide the email id and password from the lab
+2. In the Azure login page, provide the email id and password from the lab </br>
+<b>TIP: </b> Use copy in the lab page to copy the credentials
     <img src="images/az_login1.png">
-3. On successful login, you will be redirected to the Azure home
+3. On successful login, you will be redirected to the Azure portal home
     <img src="images/az_portal.png">

-Congrats, your Azure sandbox environment is ready to proceed with the hands-on.
+</br> <b> Congrats, your Azure sandbox environment is ready to proceed with the hands-on. </b>

 To create a VM in Azure using the portal follow the below link,